Hindolch/Molecular_bioactivity_MLOps/README.md

 - 🖼️ Generates **2D molecular structure visualization**.
 - 🔬 Converts **molecular names to SMILES** using Gemini AI.
 - ⚡ **CI/CD pipeline** implemented for automated deployment.
+- ✅ Database: PostgreSQL for data ingestion 🗄️
 - 📊 **Prefect for pipeline orchestration**.
 - 📈 **MLflow for experiment tracking and model management**.
 - 🚀 **Deployed on Render** for real-time accessibility.